Convex-Dev/design/cad/020_tokenomics/README.md

 We wish to provide a degree of assurance to coin holders that their holdings will not be diluted by large issuance of coins at a low price.

+### Equitable rewards for contribution

+We must ensure that coins are distributed fairly, on the basis of making contributions to the Convex ecosystem.
+While there are many ways to contribute, we consider three categories of participants essential to reward fairly:

+- **Contributors** : Those who help build the ecosystem, whether through contributions to Convex itself of building value in the broader ecosystem.
+- **Coin Purchasers** : Those who help fund the development of Convex, by purchasing newly issued Convex Coins
+- **Peer Operators**: Those who provide the infrastructure to operate the network on a decentralised basis

 ### DoS prevention

 It is necessary to protect the network against the risk of DoS attacks enabled by flooding the network with unnecessary transactions, hence impeding the ability of regular users to transact normally and imposing unfair costs on peer operators.

 ### Sustainability

-In the long term, the tokenomics should converge towards a stable steady state equilibrium, where the pricing of transactions is fair and balances the cost of providing services and infrastructire for the netwrk
+In the long term, the tokenomics should converge towards a stable steady state equilibrium, where the pricing of transactions is fair and balances the cost of providing services and infrastructure for the network

 ## Solution Specification

+### Overview

+The following overall tokenomic flows are possible:

+- **Genesis** : The complete coin supply is generated and placed into governance accounts which are initially considered "unissued"
+- **Issuance** : Coins are issued to either **Contributors** or **Coin Purchasers**
+- **Transfers** : Holders of coins may freely transfer coins between accounts.
+These accounts may include autonomous actor accounts as well as external users.
+- **Memory Accounting** : Coins may be exchanged for memory on the Global State.
+The memory accounting pool is considered a special governance account.
+See the Memory Accounting CAD for more details.
+- **Transaction Fees** : Coins are taken from users who commit transactions to the network, and held in a peer reward pool for subsequent distribution to Peers.
+See the Transactions and Juice Accounting CAD for more details.
+- **Peer Rewards** : **Peer Operators** may claim a share of the peer reward pool as they participate in running the network.
+See the Peer Staking CAD for more details.

 ### Coin Supply